Near-Linear Time Local Polynomial Nonparametric Estimation with Box Kernels: Introduction

 We give an affirmative answer to Question \ref{ques:main} in this paper by accelerating local polynomial regression using efficient data structures.
 In particular, applying a multi-dimensional extension of binary indexed trees \citep{fenwick1994new} we are able to reduce the computation time on each testing point from $O(n)$ to $O(\log^d n)$.
 Furthermore, to avoid space complexity growing exponentially with dimension $d$, we consider a \emph{lazy allocation} strategy that allocates memory on the fly with the help of a Hash table, which achieves near-linear space complexity.
 Our computations of all local polynomial estimates are exact, and therefore all statistical properties of local polynomial regression are automatically preserved.

 Finally, we remark that certain existing nonparametric estimation methods can also achieve near-linear time complexity, such as the B-spline \citep{de1978practical} and/or falling factorial basis \citep{wang2014falling} construction in smoothing splines and block thresholding of wavelet coefficients \citep{cai1999adaptive}.
-However, both smoothing spline and wavelet thresholding (shrinkage) methods become very complicated for multi-dimensional and non-uniformly spaced data points, which local polynomial regression easily handles without much additional complicacies.
+However, both smoothing spline and wavelet thresholding (shrinkage) methods become very complicated for multi-dimensional and non-uniformly spaced data points.
+For example, the extension of smoothing splines to higher dimension requires complicated constructions of the ``thin-plate'' splines, and in the case of wavelet smoothing the basis functions are complicated and difficult to compute when design points are not evenly spaced.
+On the other hand, the local polynomial regression method easily handles both cases of multi-dimensionality and unevenly spaced design points without much additional complexity.